lev2pr0/publicDLreport/README.md

 ## Purpose

-Public distribution lists are open to external senders who pose a risk to the organization due to the occurrence of phishing, whaling, and other social engineering tactics.
-Additionally, compromised business partners (business email compromise attacks) can also be a concern.
-Therefore, a proactive approach to risk management is crucial, even if the group is limited to specific senders.
+Public distribution lists are open to external senders who pose a risk to the organization.
+External threats such as phishing, whaling, compromised business partners (business email compromise attacks), and other social engineering tactics are concerns.
+Therefore, a proactive approach to risk management is crucial, even if the groups are limited to specific external senders.
 <br></br>
 To address these challenges, this script is designed to automate the generation of a report of members for Distribution Lists open to external senders in Microsoft 365’s Exchange Online or on-premises Exchange servers.
 <br></br>